tomshaw/gridola/Readme.md

   * Inline actions with dynamic routes and custom user defined value fields.
   * Mass action support with dynamic routes and custom user defined value fields.
   * User defined alternating on mouse over colors and static alternating row colors.
+  * User defined grid template paths.
+Specifiy the template you would like to use.
-  * Pure HTML grid templates that allows designers to edit markup directly.
+  * Pure HTML grid templates, allows designers to edit markup directly.

   Example grid: